LLM-Friendly Content Architecture: Structuring B2B Tech Blogs for Perplexity AI Retrieval

 Use Markdown Lists and Data Tables

-Data extraction models will heavily prefer a clean formatting.
+Data extraction models will heavily prefer clean formatting.
 About 40-61% of AI-generated search overviews are directly taken from bullet points and tables.

-- Compare features, costs, or system requirements in standard Markdown tables.
+• Compare features, costs, or system requirements in standard Markdown tables.

-- Only use numbered lists for steps of sequence or dependency.
+• Only use numbered lists for steps of sequence or dependency.

-Implement Explicit Schema Markup
+Use Explicit Schema Markup

 Conclusion: Owning the "Truth Layer" in the AI Era